PressCrew/infinity/dashboard/docs/index.md

 *Dont' call it a framework!*

-Infinity is not a framework.
-It is a radical new approach to theme development.
+Infinity is not a theme framework.
+It is a radical new approach to theme development which we have come to call a theming *engine*.
 The authors' never ending battle with the nuances of WordPress drove us to invent a new work flow pattern for the development of themes.
 We have implemented these ideas into a prototype theme which insulates designers from PHP code.